Back

 What else?

-Professionally, I have been working as an academic staff member at a university since mid-2024, an exciting career change after many years in the private sector.
-With the move to the public sector and research, I am pursuing a clear goal: to find answers to the many questions that come to mind about current developments in AI.
+Professionally, I’ve been working as an academic staff member at a university since mid-2024, an exciting career change after many years in the private sector.
+With the move to research, I’m pursuing a clear goal: to find answers to the many questions I have about current developments in AI.

-Because I believe that if many of us are already using these applications today, but very few understand what is really behind them, who will be able to deal with the challenges of these technologies tomorrow?
+Because if many of us are already using these systems today, but very few understand what’s really behind them, who will be able to deal with the challenges of these technologies tomorrow?

 Cool projects